Accommodation Around the World

 Peru

 • Lima: Ayenda La Luna Inn—a basic but excellent and very affordable hotel in Miraflores (where most tourists stay).
-The staff was extremely friendly (we loved chatting with them) and the breakfast was excellent.
+The staff were extremely friendly (we loved chatting with them) and the breakfast was excellent.
 We stayed here four nights and eagerly waited to have breakfast each morning.

 • Huacachina: Banana Adventure Hostel– We stayed in a private room at Banana Adventure Hostel.
 Everything was perfect here.
 The room was clean and aesthetic and the food and drinks at the hostel were excellent.
 We wish we’d stayed one more night.
 Just beware that there will be loud music until 10 pm.
 It didn’t bother us at all!